jbachelor/XamFormsVisualStateManager/README.md

 1. Holy guacamole...
 I have no control whatsoever over how a button looks when it is disabled!
 2. I'm so, so, so, sad...
 In order to control the look when disabled, I'm going to have to write a [custom renderer](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/custom-renderer/introduction).
 3. Well, at least I have some limited control over the disabled look using [styles](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/styles/xaml/index) and a [data trigger](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/triggers) based on the value of IsEnabled.
 Still a pretty icky UI.
 4. Rejoice!!
-The VisualStateManager gives me complete control over the look when disabled without delving into the bowels of each platform for a custom renderer!
+The VisualStateManager gives me complete control over the look when disabled without delving into the bowels of each platform using a custom renderer!

 Furthermore, I am a huge fan of the the [Prism MVVM framework](https://prismlibrary.github.io/) in conjunction with Xamarin.Forms, and I believe the more sample code available the better!
 This demo app will show you how to customize the look of a styled button when it is disabled, in a very simple Xamarin.Forms app using the Prism MVVM framework.